elementor/elementor-developers-docs/src/editor-controls/ai.md

 <img :src="$withBase('/assets/img/elementor-control-ai-button.png')" alt="Control AI Button" style="float: right;">

 Elementor has added AI capabilities to a multitude of controls to empower users to elevate their websites with original or enhanced text, as well as custom codes (HTML & CSS), so that they can improve their productivity as web creators.
 Addon developers can choose whether to enable or disable the AI button.
+If enabled, they can control the AI capabilities.

 ## AI Capabilities